-- All judges and court personnel should use all reasonable efforts to conduct proceedings remotely when practical to do so. - Courts should consult with the local health authority for updates and suggestions for their local courts. - Courts should review the Georgia Court Reopening Guide (Section 3: Resources) for suggestions on: - o General Infection Control Measures - o Providing Notice to the Public of Increased Health and Safety Measures - o Providing Healthy and Safe Access to the Courtroom - Maintaining a Healthy and Safe Courtroom - o Ensure Healthy and Safe Court Employees, and - Ensure Healthy and Safe Inmates and Detainees - Provide written notice to attorneys, parties, and self-represented parties of the physical procedures and restrictions planned for use during the proceeding. - Have specially set hearings or non-jury trials, have informal status conferences to review physical arrangements, scheduling, and coordinating witness appearance, where parties/counsel can sit, where witnesses will testify (if not in the usual location), and where the public can sit or observe the proceedings. - Determine any special needs of parties or self-represented parties before in-person proceedings. - Coordinate with other courts also conducting business in the courthouse and courtrooms to stagger scheduling of court proceedings to limit the number of persons coming in and out of the courthouse.
+- All judges and court personnel should use all reasonable efforts to conduct proceedings remotely when lawful and practical to do so. - Courts should consult with the local health authority for updates and suggestions for their local courts. - Courts must follow the Georgia Court Reopening Guide (Section 3: Resources) on: - General Infection Control Measures - o Providing Notice to the Public of Increased Health and Safety Measures - o Providing Healthy and Safe Access to the Courtroom - Maintaining a Healthy and Safe Courtroom - Ensure Healthy and Safe Court Employees, and - Ensure Healthy and Safe Inmates and Detainees - Provide written notice to attorneys, parties, and self-represented parties of the physical procedures and restrictions planned for use during the proceeding. - Have specially set in-person proceedings, and have informal status conferences to review physical arrangements, scheduling, and coordinating witness appearance, where parties/counsel can sit, where witnesses will testify (if not in the usual location), and where the public can sit or observe the proceedings. - Determine any special needs of parties, counsel, and other participants before inperson proceedings. - Coordinate with other courts also conducting business in the courthouse to stagger scheduling of court proceedings to limit the number of persons coming in and out of the courthouse and waiting in common areas like hallways.
 Stagger hearing times throughout the day to reduce the number of people arriving for a morning or afternoon calendar.

 - Consider using alternate locations such as other locations/courtrooms within the courthouse or other county-owned properties (county administration buildings, commissioner meeting rooms, agricultural centers.)
-Any change of location should be emphasized on the court notice. - Before moving court off-site, judges should consult with the Sheriff's Office and ensure the public has access to the venue and adequate security can be provided.
+Any change of location should be emphasized on the court notice and must comply with any applicable laws about where court can be held such as OCGA §§ 15-6-18 and 38-3-61 (c). - Before moving court off-site, judges should consult with the Sheriff's Office and ensure the public has access to the venue and adequate security can be provided.